-Whereas federal payroll tax withholding requirements are standard, state payroll tax withholding requirements vary by state.
 The Internal Revenue Service mandates that your employer withhold federal income tax from your paychecks; the amount depends on the filing status and allowances you claim on your W-4 form and the agency’s tax-withholding tables.
 Under the Federal Insurance Contributions Act, your employer must also deduct Social Security and Medicare taxes from your paychecks.
 Most states require state income tax withholding and a few local governments require local income tax withholding.

-Claiming married status puts you in a lower tax bracket than claiming single status, and the more allowances you claim, the less federal income tax you pay.
-For example, if you have children and claim them as dependents on your W-4, this increases your allowances and results in less tax than if you had no children or other dependents.
-Note that you and your spouse cannot claim the same dependents on your W-4 forms.
-Many states use a withholding system that is similar to federal income tax, in which the same concept applies to state -- and, possibly local -- income tax withholding.
+While federal payroll tax withholding requirements are standard, state payroll tax withholding requirements vary by state.
+Many states use a withholding system that is similar to federal income tax, in which the same concept applies to state – and, possibly local – income tax withholding.
 Social Security and Medicare taxes are withheld at flat percentages of your pay; being married has no bearing on whether you and your spouse pay more or less withholding taxes.

 As a married individual, you can check “Married, but withhold at higher Single rate” in Box 3 of your W-4.
-This puts you in a higher tax bracket because your employer calculates the withholding as though you’re single.
+This puts you in a higher tax bracket, because your employer calculates the withholding as though you’re single.
 This scenario is ideal if claiming married results in insufficient tax being withheld from your paychecks, which can happen if both you and your spouse work.
 Completing the Two Earners/Multiple Jobs section on page two of the W-4 can help you to avoid having too little tax withheld.

 If a married person earns the same amount of wages and claims the same number of allowances as a single individual, the married person pays fewer taxes, provided she claims married on her W-4 rather than married, but withhold at higher single rate.
 However, federal income tax withholding is also dependent on earnings; therefore, if a single person earns less than a married person, she might pay fewer taxes.
 Use the IRS withholding calculator to help you to complete your W-4 so you don’t overpay or underpay federal income tax.